 One of my earliest memories involves the film Friday the 13th (those who know me are rolling their eyes and thinking ‘This doesn’t surprise me!’)
 I’m 5 years old and I’m running towards my local cinema, The Odeon in York.
 I regularly go there when my family venture into town as there are posters and lobby cards outside the cinema to pore over in minute detail.
 This is especially rewarding when said artwork is for a horror film.

 On this occasion Friday the 13th is showing and I’m ogling the poster and lobby cards like they are part of some ancient source of wisdom.
 What does it all mean?
-Who could be killing all the teens which the poster states were dying horribly one by one?
+Who could be killing all the teens that the poster states were dying horribly one by one?
 What does the kindly older lady in one of the lobby cards have to do with this?
 Maybe she tries to save the teens throughout the course of the film…

 It would be a few years before I finally got to see the film on video and my timing couldn’t have been better.
 I actually saw the first film after Part 3 which had just been released (more of that in a future article).
 A new, longer and gorier version of Part 1 was newly released on VHS (Warners actually initially got into trouble after it was discovered that an uncut version was originally released on video in the UK.
-This version has been successfully passed with an X rating for it’s UK cinema release.
+This version has been successfully passed with an X rating for its UK cinema release.
 After the film was seized by police during the Video Nasties furore, Warners decided to play it safe and release the version that was cut to ensure an R rating in the US instead).
 This new video version was completely uncut and so I could see the film as it was intended to be seen.

 I wasn’t disappointed.
 But after experiencing the series at Part 3 when a formula had been struck upon, I was surprised at how different the first film was compared to the rest of the series.